luizpicolo/data-transfer-test/README.md

 # How to use

-Create a Cron Task (Test with ubuntu)
+Create a Cron Task (Test with Debian)

     whenever -w